Anonymous3445/VotIE/README.md

     print(f"{pred['word']:<30} {pred['label']}")
 ```

 **Note:** The HuggingFace model is designed for inference on raw text and uses its own tokenization.
-For evaluation on the pre-tokenized test dataset, use the training pipeline (Option 2 or 3 below).
+For evaluation on the pre-tokenized test dataset, use the training pipeline (Options 4 or 5 below).

-**Option 2: Train from Scratch - Full Pipeline**
+**Option 4: Train from Scratch - Full Pipeline** ⚠️ (requires full dataset - not yet available)
 ```bash
 # Train, predict, and evaluate in one command
 python scripts/run_pipeline.py --config configs/deberta_crf.yaml --name my_experiment
 ```

-**Option 3: Train from Scratch - Step by Step**
+**Option 5: Train from Scratch - Step by Step** ⚠️ (requires full dataset - not yet available)
 ```bash
 # 1. Train model
 python scripts/train.py --config configs/deberta_crf.yaml --experiment-name my_experiment